 Get A Free Quote

-You can be self employed as an individual, sole trader or continue to provide services through a personal limited company.
+You can be self employed as an individual, freelancer, sole trader or continue to provide services through a personal limited company.
 Contractors and Locum Professionals who own a company are termed to be self employed by HMRC.
 All the profits remain with the company and are not subject to self assessment tax unless money is withdrawn as salary or dividends.